 Maybe you saw the recent announcement that 2014 saw the highest number of first-class degrees?
 20% of graduates ended up with a top grade.
 This is obviously great news, not only for graduates but also for employers who get to choose from such a talented bunch.
-However, it’s important not to get too carried away with academic credentials.
+However, when trying to make the right hire, it’s important not to get too carried away with academic credentials.

 Consider what this says about them.
 What have they focused on?
 Have they mentioned your company or your industry?
 Whilst this personal statement should never be viewed in isolation, it is probably your best insight into the person behind the text.

 The importance of industry experience has received much attention over recent years – in particular, the fierce debate surrounding unpaid internships.
 Whilst this is too complicated to discuss here at length, you should acknowledge the effort and dedication that the candidate has gone to in their quest to gain employment in a given industry.

 Some jobs may require additional qualifications – in that case this section is crucial.
 However, many will not, and so the worth of these lies in what they may tell you about this person’s commitment.

 Many employers forget to give adequate attention to this.
 Often, the “hobbies and interests” section is left languishing at the bottom of the CV, lacking any real purpose.
 It’s not unusual for the candidate’s answers to be only skim read (if that!).
 But, in fact, this can provide many insights into the person you’re thinking about employing.

 It's easy to focus exclusively on the words on the page of a CV.
 This is understandable.
 After all, it’s the easiest way of finding out about a candidate before you call them to interview.
 But there is another way of discovering more about them: take a look at how their CV is put together.

 Has the candidate been inventive?
 Have they been consistent and professional in their design?
 There is much to be said about a well thought out document – it shows that candidates have been methodical and measured in their approach.